-Then we invite you to join KPCC In Person, The National Center for the Preservation for Democracy and KPCC correspondent Frank Stoltze on Wednesday, May 22, at the Tateuchi Democracy Forum at the Japanese American National Museum in downtown Los Angeles to discuss this important matter.
+Audiences joined KPCC In Person and The National Center for the Preservation of Democracy on Wednesday, May 22, at the Tateuchi Democracy Forum at the Japanese American National Museum in downtown Los Angeles for a conversation that was determined by you.

 Arif Alikhan – director of constitutional policing and policy at LAPD

 Peter Bibring – director of police practices at ACLU of Southern California

 Ron Hernandez – president of the association for Los Angeles Deputy Sheriffs